Editorial Policies

 Conflict of Interest

-• Reviewers: To ensure that the review process is free of conflicts of Interest: 1) Editors should select a guest or section editor when there is a conflict of interest concerning an author(s).
-Editors should ensure that reviewers are free of conflict of interest concerning an author(s).
+- Reviewers: To ensure that the review process is free of conflicts of Interest, 1) Editors should select a guest or section editor when there is a conflict of interest concerning an author(s).
+Editors should ensure that reviewers are free of conflict of interest concerning the author(s).
 2) Reviewers should contact the editorial office to declare any potential conflicts of interest in advance of reviewing an article.3) Minor conflicts do not disqualify a reviewer from reporting on an article but will be taken into account when considering the reviewer’s recommendations.

 Human Participants